GUTSY WIN: Moniteau Rallies Late Behind Clutch 3-Pointer by Abbey Jewart, Free Throws by Catherine Kelly to Edge Rival Karns City

 It looked early on that Moniteau would have no trouble getting rid of Karns City.

-The Warriors (7-1) jumped out to an a 11-6 lead after one quarter and were up 21-9 with a little more than two minutes remaining in the second before Karns City adjusted, settled down and began chipping away.
+The Warriors (7-1) jumped out to an 11-6 lead after one quarter and were up 21-9 with a little more than two minutes remaining in the second before Karns City adjusted, settled down, and began chipping away.

 Moniteau hurt the Gremlins on backdoor cuts and the Gremlins started to shut those down.